Complying with NYC Fair Workweek Laws 2024

 • Suspend an employee

-What is considered a Just Cause reason and when is it applicable?
+What qualifies as Just Cause, and when is it applicable?

 All of the following criteria must be fulfilled for an employee to be eligible to receive significant schedule cuts or suspension: